cyverseuk/Documentation/Agave_app.md

 To write and register an App I suggest reading <a href=https://github.com/cyverseuk/cyverseuk-util/blob/master/app_tutorial/agaveapps.md>this tutorial</a>.
 Note that it's not possible to register an App if there is already one with the same name.
 You can delete the previous one (if there was an error), or change the version number (if you need to make an updated version).

-The wrapper script has to perform all the checks that the Agave API doesn't support (mutually inclusive or exclusive parameters for example).
+The wrapper script should perform all the checks that the Agave API doesn't support (mutually inclusive or exclusive parameters for example), and ideally return the proper error before running the Docker container.
 It may be useful to use the wrapper script to delete any new files that is not needed from the working directory, to avoid them to be archived.
-In our case there is some additional logic in the wrapper script to allow some automation in the virtual machines and the integration with the webapp (<a href="http://cyverseuk.herokuapp.com/">CyVerseUk</a>).
-You don't have to worry about this.
+In our case there is some additional logic in the wrapper scripts to allow some automatatic tasks in the virtual machines to perform as expected and to integrate the system with the webapp (<a href="http://cyverseuk.herokuapp.com/">CyVerseUk</a>).
+You don't usually have to worry about this.

 #####<div id="json">Additional notes on the JSON file</div>